ferguras/InstaLooter/README.rst

 - throtle of 0.5 sec for each request

-- added option to export to csv file
+- added option to export to csv file, including batch mode

+- fixed timeframe option in batch mode

 |build| |repo| |versions| |format| |coverage| |doc| |grade| |license|